Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Axe7bravo/README.md

 **Clear Vision:** Defines the "what" and "why" of the software, ensuring everyone involved is on the same page.
 **Reduced Risk:** Helps avoid costly rework and scope creep by identifying and addressing issues early.
 **Improved Quality:** Leads to software that meets user needs and delivers expected functionality.
-**Efficient Development:** Provides a solid foundation for design, development, and testing activities.
+**Efficient Development:** Provides a solid foundation for design, development, and testing activities.(02DCE, 2024)

 **Software Design Principles:**